Mutagen-Modding/Mutagen/docs/FormKey-Allocation-and-Persistence.md

+# FormKey Allocation and Persistence
 It is common that tooling that is generating new records when creating plugins wants to keep their FormKeys consistent across several runs.
 The same records should get the same FormKeys.

 There are some challenges with fulfilling this:
 - How is a record detected to be the "same" as one from a previous run?
 - Where/How do you persist the mapping information between runs?

-# Mapping Records Via EditorID
+## Mapping Records Via EditorID
 One of the challenges is finding a way to map records from a previous run with records from the current run, so that their FormKeys can be synced.
 Mutagen does this by requiring the developer provide a unique EditorID when they want syncing to occur.

 Mutagen offers a few ways to hook into its allocation API.